 (2)Service of motion or application

 A copy of the motion or application must be served on all parties that have appeared in the case.
-Unless the court orders otherwise, any party that already possesses copies of the records to be placed under seal must be served with a complete, unredacted version of all papers as well as a redacted version.
+Unless the court orders otherwise, any party that already has access to the records to be placed under seal must be served with a complete, unredacted version of all papers as well as a redacted version.
 Other parties must be served with only the public redacted version.
 If a party's attorney but not the party has access to the record, only the party's attorney may be served with the complete, unredacted version.

 (3)Procedure for party not intending to file motion or application